1. Market Perception for the Reserve

 Due to its tried and tested recessionary predictions, an inverting of the yield curve will almost always cause the federal reserve to lower interest rates (or take other measures if rates are at zero).

-5. Times of Uncertainty
+5. Times of Uncertainty for the Reserve

 Geo-political wars, natural disasters, and pandemics always create concerns regarding the future of the economy.
 In 2020, markets were already slowing down even before Covid left China.